 The unit can display both Differential and Cumulative data at the same time on the Zoomed View screen.
-To enable this feature, go to the CONFIG: Options screen.
+To enable this feature, go to the CONFIG screen and select the Options button.
 See Figure 6-9.

 Figure 6-9 CONFIG: Options Button